Medical tourism offers travel firms untapped growth

 "People will want to take the opportunity to seek treatment in places where it might be cheaper and where they have relatives who might be able to look after them.
 I'm seeing that especially with younger people from eastern Europe," he said.

-The British-based Medical Tourist Company refers about 100 patients a year to hospitals in India for treatments including cardiac surgery, knee and hip replacement, in-vitro fertilization and dental work.
+The British-based Medical Tourist Company refers about 100 patients a year to hospitals in India for treatments including cardiac surgery, knee and hip replacement, in-vitro fertilisation and dental work.

 Chief Executive Premhar Shah reports rapid growth in demand from customers in Africa, where it can be harder to find well-equipped medical facilities for complex surgeries.